core-wg/uri-path-abbrev/draft-ietf-core-uri-path-abbrev.md

   A general-purpose implementation of CoAP for unconstrained sytems, published under MIT License.

+  In its current main branch,
-  The implementation covers the server side of this specification, applying expansion automatically before looking up which resource to serve.
+  the implementation covers the server side of this specification, applying expansion automatically before looking up which resource to serve.
   For client, all it provides is the option field where to place a number if the application decides it is suitable, relying on the client application to perform the fallback.